-PZU has been distributing the profit generated to its shareholders since the start of its presence on the WSE.
+PZU has distributed the profit generated to its shareholders since going public on the Warsaw Stock Exchange.
 PZU has a clearly defined dividend policy.
-The main objective of the PZU Group's equity and dividend policy for the years 2013-2015, which was adopted in August 2013, is to reduce the cost of capital by optimizing the balance sheet structure through the conversion of equity to cheaper debt capital, while maintaining a high level of security and development funding.
-The dividends paid out of the profits for 2010-2012 gave PZU's shareholders high dividend yields compared with other large companies listed on the regulated market.
-A shareholder, who acquired PZU's shares from the IPO in May 2012 increased his savings by 78.6%. by the end of 2013.
+The main objective of the PZU Group's equity and dividend policy for the years 2013-2015, which was adopted in August 2013, is to reduce the cost of capital by optimizing the balance sheet structure by converting a portion of equity into less expensive debt capital, while maintaining a high level of security and development funding.
+The dividends paid from 2010-2012 profits gave PZU's shareholders high rates of return compared with other large companies listed on a regulated market.
+Shareholders who acquired PZU's shares during the IPO in May 2010 have grown their savings by 78.6% as at the end of 2013.